D3stinn3/AleoHack/zknonfungibledomains/README.md

 The project combines:
 - **Aleo Name Service (ANS)** for decentralized domain name registration,
 - **ZKPass** for issuing private, Merkle-based identity credentials,
-- **ZK ArtFactory** for minting Credential NFTs tied to ZPass proofs.

 > “We wanted to bridge digital identity, privacy, and ownership — and domain names were the perfect anchor.
 This project proves you own something, without showing the world what that thing is.”